-One of the greatest things about living in Singapore is how smack dab in the middle of Southeast Asia we are, which makes it super easy to plan a spur-of-the-moment holiday where you can take off on a Friday and be back by Sunday evening.
-From ancient temples to vibrant cities to jungle hideaways, these are some easy escapes just two hours by plane or less from Singapore.
+One of the greatest things about living in Singapore is how smack dab in the middle of Southeast Asia we are, which makes it super easy to plan a spur-of-the-moment vacay to the likes of Vietnam, Bali, Thailand, Malaysia and more.
+When you can take off on a Friday and be back by Sunday evening, it'd be rude not to spend most weekends exploring another country, dontcha think?
+Whether you're in search of sun, sea, and sandy toes, adventurous activities, scuba diving, culture, a jungly hideaway or vibrant city getaway, Asia has got you covered.
+The best part?
+You can reach all of these places within just two hours or less by plane from Singapore.
+Grab your passport, it's time to travel.

 Ho Chi Minh City, Vietnam